zeroluck/docs/sources/admin-guide/saml/saml-sp-configuration.md

 6. Now, there are two options here, and you have to follow any one (not both) for your existing infrastructure.

-  1. Option 1: Installaiton for Microsoft IIS Web Server.
+  1. Option 1: Installation for Microsoft IIS Web Server.
 ![Microsoft IIS Server](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/sp_setup/admin_sp_microsoft.png)
 > For Microsoft IIS Web Server, you have to Check "Install ISAPI filter and configure IIS", and remember to put the file Extension ".sso".
 This is very important.